Ladies and gentlemen,

 The McKenzie Friends team helps children and their families to resolve family conflicts.
 They are experienced because many of them successfully represent themselves in court as a person in court proceedings.
 Others are professionally trained - some qualified as a paralegal and others with a law degree or other professional qualification.
 Participating in court cases, most often at Boston County Court, King's Lynn Magistrate Court, Peterborough Combined Court Center, Peterborough Magistrate Court, Bury St Edmunds Employment Tribunal, Watford Employment Tribunal and others.
 I have experience and I have helped to solve or positively close lots of cases.

-If you need any help please get in touch with me.
+If you need any help please get in touch.

 My personal area of litigation is the counties of Norflok, Cambridgeshire and Lincolnshire.

-If you require legal aid and assistance in court in other counties, please contact me to arrange travel price and other possible non-standard costs (for example accommodation).
+If you require legal aid and assistance in court in other counties, please contact me to arrange travel price and other possible non-standard expenditures (for example overnight accommodation).

 What are McKenzie Friends?